An interview with German Marketing Association President and co-author of the Marketing Tech Monitor study 2019

 Digital Transformation is the hottest marketing topic in recent times.
 Your Marketing Tech study from April 2019 is reporting on the trends among DACH companies.
 What was your impression?
 How well are German-speaking marketing departments prepared for these challenges?

 They are split into two groups.
 While two-thirds of the companies are aware of digital transformation, they are still struggling with much more fundamental questions, such as: What will our own marketing look like in the future?
 What is Marketing Tech and what do I really require?
-They still haven’t properly introduced a CRM system, or have had bad experiences with marketing tech projects in the past, so are now at a loss on how to tackle the topic.
+They still haven’t properly introduced a CRM system, or have had bad experiences with marketing tech projects in the past, so they are now at a loss on how to tackle the topic.

 The other third of the companies are already developing concrete solution scenarios.
 They have already dealt with digital transformation in more detail and are thus more savvy, they ask the right and relevant questions.